KXDI

 KXDI (93.9 FM, "I-94") is a radio station broadcasting a country format serving Western and Central North Dakota and eastern Montana from Dickinson, North Dakota (licensed to nearby Belfield).
-The station is currently owned by The Marks Group.
+The station is owned by Andrew Sturlaugson's P&A Media.

+History

 KXDI first signed on the air in January 2013.
-The "I-94" moniker is alluded to Interstate 94, which goes through Dickinson.
-Since signing on Jan 10, 2013, the station has enjoyed unprecedented success for a startup commercial FM station.
+The "I-94" moniker alludes to Interstate 94, which goes through Dickinson.
+Since signing on January 10, 2013, the station has enjoyed unprecedented success for a startup commercial FM station.

+Founding owner Stephen Marks died on May 11, 2022; it and KQLZ in New England had been owned by his Dickinson-Belfield Broadcasting.
+Andrew Sturlaugson's P&A Media acquired Marks' Montana and North Dakota radio stations, including KXDI and KQLZ, for $850,000 in 2024.